Looking at your outdated website and considering an extreme makeover? Or at least a 21st-century update?

 Google places a high value on web sites that are continually adding content for them to crawl so that they can serve up search results that are tagged with your keywords.
-And sites that have more well constructed and populated pages will almost always end up in a higher search results ranking that a website with only a few static pages that never change.
+And sites that have better constructed and populated pages will almost always end up in higher search results ranking that a website with only a few static pages that never change.

 More than ever, content today is meant to be shared, commented on and enhanced by others.
 So if you fail to integrate the ability to easily enable sharing, commenting and pass along to others, you will have passed over a giant opportunity that more and more of your competitors are taking advantage of every day.

 Google and other search engines also look at content that is shared from your site and rank the importance of your site pages based on this sharing activity.